IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_placement_groups.html.markdown

   Nested scheme for `placement_groups`:
   - `id` - (String) The ID of the placement group.
+  - `members` - (List) List of server instances IDs that are members of the placement group.
   - `name` - (String) User defined name for the placement group.
-  - `members` - (List of strings) The list of server instances IDs that are members of the placement group.
   - `policy` - (String) The value of the group's affinity policy.
 Valid values are affinity and anti-affinity.